Icinga/icinga2/doc/3-monitoring-basics.md

 and `$service.state$` will be processed by Icinga 2 helping on fine-granular events being triggered.

+If you are using a client as [command execution bridge](11-icinga2-client.md#icinga2-client-configuration-command-bridge) the event command will be executed on the client itself (similar to the check command).

 Common use case scenarios are a failing HTTP check requiring an immediate restart via event command, or if an application is locked and requires a restart upon detection.